MarcoNicolosi1/Sensitivity-of-the-Euro-OIS-Term-Structure-to-ECB-Policy-Rate-Surprises/README.md

 This script calibrates the model using the time-series of yields on EuroSTR stored in data.mat.

-The code allows to calibrate the model selecting a different tome window (rows 71-72) as well as a asubset of times to maturity (rows 81-82)

 The calibrated model parameters and results are saved in calibrated_model.mat.

 2. script_sensitivity.m